deepakshilkar/deepakshilkar/content/philosophy/the-agony-of-mind.md

 ![](https://media.tenor.com/9-onEza10BIAAAAC/nod-dietrich-hollinderbaumer.gif)

 On a parting note, I'll, leave you with this thought.
 As you contemplate the abyss of existence, what choices will you make?
 What meaning will you create?
-The journey may be dark, but it is also uniquely yours to navigate.
-As we reflect on our own experiences of mental anguish and the pursuit of meaning, perhaps do not shy away from the shadows but delve deeper into the enigma of existence.
-Perhaps you might end up discovering the flicker of purpose, meaning, and the profound beauty of crafting our own narrative.

 Until later...👋